-A Message From Our President and CEO 3
+A Message From Our CEO 3

 Introduction

-Schwab's Guiding Principles
+Schwab's Guiding Principles 4

 Schwab's Purpose, Vision, and Values

-The Code Is a Responsibility for All of Us
+The Code Is a Responsibility for All of Us 6

-A Shared Responsibility to Comply With the Code and Company Policies
+A Shared Responsibility to Comply With the Code and Company Policies 6

 Seeking Guidance

 Share a Concern or Report an Issue

 Reporting an Issue

 Non-Retaliation

 Ombudsperson Program

 Ethical Behavior and Compliance

 Ethical Behavior

 Compliance With Laws, Rules, Regulations, and Policies 8

 Financial and Investment Activities

 Securities Accounts

 Conflicts of Interest

 Duty of Loyalty

-Financial Interests or Ownership in Other Businesses 9
+Financial Interests or Ownership in Other Businesses

 Corporate Opportunities

 Inside Information

 Outside Employment and Other Outside Activities

-Outside Directorships and Advisory Positions
+Outside Directorships and Advisory Positions.

-Public Office/Public Officials .
-11
+Public Office/Public Officials

-Gifts and Entertainment .
-11
+Gifts and Entertainment

-Political Contributions and Activities .
-11
+Political Contributions and Activities

 Personal Borrowing and Lending

 Confidentiality of Information

-Confidentiality of Client Information .
-12
+Confidentiality of Client Information

 Privacy

-Proprietary Information of the Company .
-13
+Proprietary Information of the Company

-Social Media .
-13
+Social Media

-Employment Practices .
-14
+Employment Practices Applicable to Schwab Employees

-Equal Employment Opportunity and Preventing Harassment and Discrimination .
-14
+Equal Employment Opportunity and Preventing Harassment and Discrimination

-Business Practices .
-15
+Business Practices

 Financial Disclosures

-Risk Management .
-15
+Risk Management.

-Conduct of Examinations, Audits, and Investigations .
-16
+Conduct of Examinations, Audits, and Investigations

-Recordkeeping .
-16
+Recordkeeping

-Protection and Use of Company Assets .
-17
+Protection and Use of Company Assets

-Fair Dealing, Competition, and Sales Practices .
-17
+Fair Dealing, Competition, and Sales Practices

-Prohibition of Bribery and Kickbacks .
-18
+Prohibition of Bribery and Kickbacks.

-Bank Secrecy Act and Anti-Money Laundering .
-18
+Bank Secrecy Act and Anti-Money Laundering.

-Office of Foreign Assets Control, Trade Sanctions, and Embargoes .
-19
+Office of Foreign Assets Control, Trade Sanctions, and Embargoes

-Anti-Boycott Laws .
-19
+Anti-Boycott Laws

-Media Interaction and Inquiries .
-19
+Media Interaction and Inquiries 19

-A Message From Our President and CEO
+A Message From Our CEO